JuliaSmoothOptimizers/Krylov.jl/paper/paper.md

 A ``Storage Requirements'' section is available in the documentation to provide the theoretical number of bytes required by each method.
 Our implementations are storage-optimal in the sense that they are guaranteed to match the theoretical storage amount.
-The match is verified in the unit tests by way of functions that return the number of bits allocated by our implementations.
+The match is verified in the unit tests by way of functions that return the number of bytes allocated by our implementations.

 # Examples